Stormhand-dev/Lux-Shoulder-Cam/README.md

 - Coexists with ReShade, OBS, and RivaTuner (BeginScene hook uses MinHook with retry logic)
 - Designed for **private servers** — use on official Blizzard servers violates ToS

-- Coexists with ReShade, OBS, and RivaTuner (BeginScene hook uses MinHook with retry logic)
-- Designed for **private servers** — use on official Blizzard servers violates ToS

 ---

 ## Credits